ipetkov/crane/docs/API.md

   - Default value: `"${cargoCheckCommand} ${cargoExtraArgs}\n${cargoBuildCommand} ${cargoExtraArgs}"`
 * `cargoBuildCommand`: A cargo (build) invocation to run during the derivation's build phase
-  - Default value: `"cargo build --workspace --release --all-targets"`
+  - Default value: `"cargo build --release --all-targets"`
 * `cargoCheckCommand`: A cargo (check) invocation to run during the derivation's build phase (in order to cache additional artifacts)
-  - Default value: `"cargo build --workspace --release"`
+  - Default value: `"cargo build --release"`
 * `cargoExtraArgs`: additional flags to be passed in the cargo invocation (e.g. enabling specific features)
 * `cargoTestCommand`: A cargo invocation to run during the derivation's check phase
-  - Default value: `"cargo test --workspace --release"`
+  - Default value: `"cargo test --release"`
 * `cargoVendorDir`: A path (or derivation) of vendored cargo sources which can be consumed without network access.
 Directory structure should basically follow the output of `cargo vendor`.